 Some things to be mindful of:

 To ensure that your machine is mounted securely and accurately, we’ve created a series of steps to help you do so.
 We highly recommend following these steps exactly, as the order of these steps matter.
+You’ll need a computer to be connected to the machine in order to align it properly.

 We will start by checking the tension of the Delrin v-wheels.
 As we did in the previous steps, we want to make sure that the wheels barely turn with our fingers by adjusting the eccentric nuts.